 At this level, playing time must be earned.
 This can happen through effort and involvement in pre-season programs and demonstration of skill during the season.
 An important point to remember is that the less time an individual spends on skill development usually translates into less playing time.

-On the Varsity level, there is a little more emphasis towards winning the interscholastic contest.
+At the Varsity level, there is a little more emphasis on winning the interscholastic contest.
 This does not mean that winning takes precedence over sound educational values and integrity.

 Practice and Game Procedures

-The New York State Public High School Athletic Association and Section VI sets start dates for team practices.
+The New York State Public High School Athletic Association and Section VI set start dates for team practices.
 New York State law requires a minimum number of individual and team practices prior to entering into competition with another school.
 Student-athletes are required to attend ALL tryout/practice sessions.
-When a student athlete accepts a position on a team, they are making the commitment to attend all practice sessions and games and to invest energy toward the development of skill and team building goals.
+When a student-athlete accepts a position on a team, they are making the commitment to attend all practice sessions and games and to invest energy towards the development of skill and team-building goals.
 If a student is unable to attend practice or games, playing time may be impacted, as per team policy.